Research

 To avoid falling back to the broad initial labels we established for the client, I asked that each group contain a limited number of data points (2 to 10 per group).
 Since the same notes can support different research findings, we are open-minded to forming as many groups as possible throughout the research process.

-Another common mistake we want to avoid regarding insights is overusing attributes and descriptors, e.g., difficult, helpful, confident, etc. These terms are often subjective and fail to provide detailed information for subsequent product and business decisions, as everyone’s interpretation of them varies.
-Therefore, we have established a linguistic framework for insights—comprising three elements: Subject, Cognition/Decision, and Action—to clearly define user characteristics.
-A series of reflexivity questions is also included to guide the framing.
+Another common mistake we want to avoid with insights is overusing attributes and descriptors, such as difficult, helpful, confident, etc. These terms are often subjective and do not provide sufficient detail for subsequent product and business decisions, as everyone’s interpretation of them varies.
+Therefore, we have established a linguistic framework for insights—comprising three elements: Subject, Cognition/Decision, Action, and Conditions—to clearly define user characteristics.

-To have the team aware of the power of framing, I organized a brief exercise.
+To have the team aware of the power of framing, I designed a brief exercise.
 Here we discuss how different insight might impact their actual work and decision-making.
+A series of reflexivity questions is also included to guide the framing.

 Customer Pattern Synthesis and Visualization Strategies